0wh/neural-tangents/README.md

-NTK for neural network solvers of differential equations.
+Expanded implementation of the Neural Tangents library for neural network solvers of differential equations.

-Use stax.Tailor and stax.Deriv1d provided in this distribution to consturct the desired NTK.
+Use stax.Tailor and stax.Deriv1d provided in this expansion to consturct the desired NTK.